 RSTMH offers small grants to early career investigators who are pursuing innovative projects that provide benefits beyond academia.
-Its grants are limited to £5,000, and are open to early career scientists who have 15 or less years of relevant training or employment.
+Its grants are limited to £5,000 and are open to early career scientists who have 15 or fewer years of relevant training or employment.
 Investigators and researchers from any country in the world are eligible to apply.
 To get an idea of the kinds of projects supported by this funder, explore its current awards list.

 The foundation also awards training and travel scholarships limited to a maximum of £1,000